johnwhiteside/react-redux-testing/README.md

 export default reducer;
 ```
 Each case in the reducer returns a new state with whatever changes were made for the action that was dispatched.
 If the action doesn't have an actionType that matches an action type in the reducer then it will return whatever state was passed in or initialState.
 When testing we want to make sure that the correct changes are made for the action that was dispatched.
 To test this we mock state if needed and call the reducer with the mocked state and action returned by the action creator.
-This looks like this `reducer(state, action)`.
 We also need to mock what the expected state should look like and use this to compare with the output of the reducer.

 ##### Example Tests:
 ```